 What’s the hardest part of investing in property?
-Most people think that it is finding the right property that is going to perform well over time.
+As a buyers agency we know most people think that it is finding the right property that is going to perform well over time.

 However, the reality is that the hardest part of investing in property comes well before you even start looking at potential purchases.
 The reason that most Australian’s don’t own any property and that only a small fraction ever own multiple properties is because of borrowing capacity.